xanhacks/OffensiveWeb/content/en/docs/writeup/sekaictf2023_golfjail.md

 26
 ```

 When you're within an `iframe`, you can't employ the `location` attribute to access the top-level location.
 Using `top.location` exceeds the character limit.
-However, you can leverage the [baseURI](https://devdoc.net/web/developer.mozilla.org/en-US/docs/Web/API/Document/baseURI.html) property of the Node (in this case, the iframe).
-This property provides the absolute base URL of the document housing the node (iframe).
+However, you can leverage the [baseURI](https://devdoc.net/web/developer.mozilla.org/en-US/docs/Web/API/Document/baseURI.html) property of the Node (in this case, the `svg`).
+This property provides the absolute base URL of the document housing the node.

 As we cannot directly evalute the `baseURI` property, we can create a string that will contain the URL, close this string and initiate our second payload.
 This means the second payload resides both within the URL and outside the `xss` parameter, allowing us to bypass the character limit.